Generalized virial theorem for contact Hamiltonian systems: Contact Lagrangian framework

-Taking time-average with \(T \rightarrow \infty\) therefore gives \( \langle X_L (f) \rangle = 0\) where we have assumed that \(f\) remains bounded in its time evolution.
-Thereafter, picking \(f = G\) (the virial) gives eqn (\ref{virialLag}) which can be interpreted as a generalized virial theorem in the contact Lagrangian framework.
+Taking time-average with $T \rightarrow \infty$ therefore gives $ \langle X_L (f) \rangle = 0$ where we have assumed that $f$ remains bounded in its time evolution.
+Thereafter, picking $f = G$ (the virial) gives Eq. (\ref{virialLag}) which can be interpreted as a generalized virial theorem in the contact Lagrangian framework.
+For a system with several generalized coordinates, one picks $G = m_{ij} \dot{q}^i q^j$ where $m_{ij}$ is a suitable mass matrix which is symmetric by definition\footnote{The mass matrix generalizes the notion of mass.
+For pure translational motion, it is typically a diagonal matrix with the masses of the particles appearing as diagonal entries.
+For rotational motion, it corresponds to the moment of inertia tensor, and therefore its components may depend upon $\{q^i\}$.
+The mass matrix is symmetric because the kinetic energy is defined as $K = \frac{1}{2} m_{ij} \dot{q}^i \dot{q}^j$.}.
+In the simple case of a one-particle system undergoing translational motion, $m_{ij} = m \delta_{ij}$, where $m$ is the mass of the particle and $\delta_{ij}$ is the Kronecker delta.

+It should be remarked that the result $ \langle X_L (f) \rangle = 0$ is true for any function $f$ that remains bounded in its time evolution but the choice $f = G$ gives rise to an appropriate virial theorem.
 Below, we consider two examples.